Shahana3219/Halwaaz/README.md

 ## Running CodeIgniter Tests

+Halwaaz – Project Description

+Halwaaz is a web-based management system developed using PHP (CodeIgniter 4) that focuses on efficient inventory, category, and transaction management.
+The application follows a clean MVC architecture, ensuring maintainability, scalability, and separation of concerns.

+Halwaaz includes role-based access control, secure authentication, and structured APIs to support administrative and operational workflows.
+It is designed for small to medium-scale business environments where simplicity, reliability, and performance are essential.

+Used Versions

+PHP: 8.1

+Framework: CodeIgniter 4.x

+Database: MySQL 8.0

+Web Server: Apache 2.4 (XAMPP)

+Frontend Technologies:

+HTML5

+CSS3

+Bootstrap 5

+JavaScript (ES6)

+jQuery

+Version Control: Git

+Development Environment: XAMPP (Windows)

 Information on running the CodeIgniter test suite can be found in the [README.md](tests/README.md) file in the tests directory.